 Johns's first major work broke from the Abstract Expressionist precedent of non-objective painting with his representation of a recognizable everyday object - the American flag.
 Additionally, instead of using oil paint applied to the canvas with a brush, Johns built the flag from a dynamic surface made up of shreds of newspaper dipped in encaustic, allowing snippets of text to remain visible through the wax.
 As the molten, pigmented wax cooled, it fixed the scraps of newspaper in visually distinct marks that evoked the gestural brushwork of much of Abstract Expressionism.
 The seemingly frozen drips and gestures embodied Johns's interest in semiotics, or the study of signs and symbols.
 In effect, Johns "quoted" the expressionistic brushstroke of the Action Painters, turning it into a symbol for artistic expression rather than a direct mode of expression.
 This experiment began his career-long investigation into "how we see and why we see the way we do."

 In this work, Johns effectively merged painting and sculpture while wittily engaging the viewer with "things which are seen and not looked at."
 As in Flag, Johns relied on newspaper and fabric dipped in encaustic to build the textured surface of the painting.
 Over the course of four months, he also made plaster casts of the lower half of a model's face and ultimately placed them in a hinged, wood box affixed to the top of the canvas.
-By incorporating the sculptural elements in the same space as the painting, Johns emphasized the three-dimensional objecthood of the painting, just as Robert Rauschenberg did in his combine paintings of the late 1950s.
-Indeed, the hinged nature of the box allows for the viewer to open and close the box, to interact with the painting in a more physical way than looking, although such interaction is not allowed by the museum.
+By incorporating the sculptural elements in the same space as the painting, Johns emphasized the three-dimensional objecthood of the painting, just as Robert Rauschenberg did in his "combine" paintings of the late 1950s.
+Indeed, the hinged nature of the box allows for the viewer to open and close the box, giving the artwork an extra dimension.
 This merging of mediums was a pointed response to the recent progression of abstract painting that emphasized opticality and the flatness of the picture plane championed by art critics like Clement Greenberg .

 In False Start, Johns relied on language to draw viewers into a dialogue with the painting.
 Throughout the gestural patches of red, yellow, blue, orange, white, and pink, one sees the words "red," "orange," "blue," and "yellow" stenciled in various orientations across the surface of the canvas.
 The change of subject matter - from the nonverbal signs of targets and flags to language itself - moved Johns further into an investigation of semiotics and how we interpret and read signs and symbols.
 As he noted, "The flags and targets have colors positioned in a predetermined way.
 I wanted to find a way to apply color so that the color would be determined by some other method."
 By focusing on colors and the words that represent them, Johns abstracted each, removing the traditional associations that accompanied them.
 Rather than hand-painting each letter, Johns used a store-bought stencil - a readymade method by which he could create an image without revealing the trace of the artist's hand.
 He stenciled the words that denote colors on top and underneath the various layers of paint as he worked.
 Johns transformed the words into objects by rendering most of them in colors unrelated to the one they verbally represent; for instance, "RED" appears painted in bright orange in the center of the canvas atop a patch of yellow.
 Johns revealed the dissonance between the words and the colors, shifting their function from designation to a mere assembly of symbols, ripe for reconsideration.